Wat Yannawa is an old Bangkok temple built during the Ayutthaya period. It was originally called Wat Khok Kwai or buffalo stable.

 How to get there

-Take the Silom line of the skytrain to the Taksin Bridge station and get out at the exit leading to Charoen Krung Road.
+Take the Green Line (BTS Sky Train) to the S6 Saphan Taksin Station and get out at the exit leading to Charoen Krung Road.

 Turn right at Charoen Krung Road and walk towards Charoen Krung Soi 52.
 Wat Yannawa is past this soi.